IBM-Bluemix-Docs/security-advisor/what-are-insights.md

 ## What classifies as suspicious network traffic?
 {: #suspicious-traffic}

-The behavioral patterns of peers that are used as scanners, for mining cryptocurrency, as part of a botnet, for anonymization services, or have been found to distribute maleware are continously monitored by IBM X-Force.
+The behavioral patterns of peers that are used as scanners, for mining cryptocurrency, as part of a botnet, for anonymization services, or have been found to distribute malware are continuously monitored by IBM X-Force.
 When you enable Network Insights, your VPC interface flow logs are analyzed for behavioral patterns and compared to the intelligence that is gathered by IBM X-Force to detect potentially compromised VSIs that run in your VPC.
 For example, if a VSI application sends an abnormally large payload to a peer that is flagged by the IBM X-Force threat intelligence database, a finding is issued.
 Additionally, any attempts to compromise a VSI are also reported.
 For example, if a peer that is flagged by IBM X-Force as suspicious repeatedly communicates with your VSI, a finding is issued.